Lana Kane: Personality

 Lana is strong-willed and tough, rarely if ever allowing herself to be pushed around or demeaned.
-She is, however, very short-tempered and sarcastic, and does not hesitate to use violence to resolve conflictive situations, whether it is called for or not.
+She is, however, very short-tempered and sarcastic, and she does not hesitate to use violence to resolve conflictive situations, whether it is called for or not.

 Lana is a competent and deadly agent but is constantly frustrated that she is treated as the number two ISIS field agent because Archer's mother runs the agency.
 Like Archer, Lana is an expert in Krav Maga, in which all ISIS agents undergo training, and is usually seen carrying two Tec-9 submachine guns in shoulder holsters (her proficiency is disputed, as one example has her being able to write letters in cursive with her guns, while another episode has a former ISIS trainee mock her firing style as "spray and pray").
 She drives a purple car that resembles a Living Daylights-era Aston Martin V8 Vantage.

 Her liberal leanings do occasionally show, and she tends to be the most politically correct character, as well as the straight man to the antics of the rest of the staff.
 However, she is shown to be capable of questionable behavior, once charging every man in the ISIS office $600 to say they slept with her as a way to get revenge on her cheating ex-boyfriend Cyril, and on another occasion holding up a firefight on a space station until the other agents conceded her breasts are still perfect.
 She is also shown to be prone to mistakes, having once forgotten to get a receipt for a captured criminal, thus costing ISIS a massive bounty.
-Furthermore, in a moment of surprising insight, Cheryl accused Lana of being a hypocrite as her history as a social activist is not enough to drive her away from ISIS, which is deep down her only true love.
+Furthermore, in a moment of surprising insight, Cheryl accused Lana of being a hypocrite, as her history as a social activist is not enough to drive her away from ISIS, which is deep down her only true love.
 She is also prone to extreme acts of unnecessary violence, such as giving Cyril, whom she was dating at the time, a black eye for merely implying that she might have been jealous of a rival agent.

 Characteristics

 Lana is one of the most recognizable characters from Archer because of her appearance.
-Although she has some insecurities, every character considers her to be incredibly attractive with even Ray Gillette willing to have sex with her, claiming that "Nobody's that gay."
-Lana is often said and ridiculed to have large hands for a woman.
+Although she has some insecurities, every character considers her to be incredibly attractive, with even Ray Gillette willing to have sex with her, claiming that "Nobody's that gay."
+Lana is often said to have large hands for a woman.
 Ridiculing her for this characteristic is one of many long-running jokes on the show, with such comments as "man hands", "shovels" or "truckasaurus".

 In flashbacks, she is shown sporting an afro, a hairstyle that, according to Archer, made her look "like Angela Davis had a love child with Sweet Lou Dunbar."
-She eventually straightened her hair and grew it long enough to wear it in a tied back flip hairstyle.
+She eventually straightened her hair and grew it long enough to wear it in a tied-back flip hairstyle.
 In season seven, she began wearing a hair weave, which she does not like the others noticing.